 The sum of deductible contributions for old-age provision increases by 2% per year.
 In 2021, you will already be able to deduct 92% of your pension contributions.

 Short-term work (Kurzarbeit)

 Tip: If you are married and receive short-term work benefits, it may make sense to change your tax class.
 In tax class 3, the lowest deductions are made during the year.
-For parents: Their short-term work benefits increase by 7%.
-This happens automatically in tax class 3 (the child allowance (Kinderfreibetrag) is entered here, not in tax class 5).
+For parents, short-term work benefits increase by 7%.
+This happens automatically in tax class 3 (the child allowance [Kinderfreibetrag] is entered here, not in tax class 5).

 Solidarity surcharge (Solidaritätszuschlag)

-After almost 30 years, 9 out of 10 taxpayers will no longer have to pay the 5.5% solidarity surcharge: Up to an annual income of 61,717 euros, no solidarity surcharge is due anymore.
+After almost 30 years, 9 out of 10 taxpayers will no longer have to pay the 5.5% solidarity surcharge: There is no longer solidarity surcharges for income up to 61,717 euros.
 The new exemption limit is followed by a so-called mitigation zone.
 This prevents the solidarity surcharge from being levied immediately on the full tax amount.
 Within the mitigation zone, the solidarity surcharge may not exceed 11.9% of the difference between the income tax and the exemption limit.

 Value added tax (Mehrwertsteuer)

 The Corona-related reduction in VAT from July to December 2020 will be lifted as of January 1st, 2021.
 The old VAT rates of 19% (regular tax rate) and 7% (reduced tax rate) will be reinstated.

 Exception in the food industry: A special reduced tax rate of 7% applies to all meals until December 31st, 2022.